 Measure your results over time.
 “What gets measured gets managed” and usually gets better too!
 As much as mindfulness is not about achieving anything!
 It’s helpful to track indicators of emotions over time.
 Once we start seeing and feeling momentum in a positive direction, it offers that much motivation to keep going.
 Each week at the beginning and end of each session, you will document how you’re feeling, what you’re noticing, and again take note mid-week, and use this metric as an important practice to take inventory of our wellbeing.
 This regular practice, on its own, is tremendously helpful to generate a deeper sense of awareness and clarity.

-I’m thrilled to offer this class publicly in an online forum beginning in the week of Sept 15, 2019.
-I would love to have you.
+I’m thrilled to offer this class publicly in an online forum beginning in the week of July 8th, 2019.

 Classes will be Monday nights from 7-8:15PM PST.

 They will be recorded so you can listen another time.
 It is of course best for you if you can prioritize the sessions and be present as much as possible.

 Why do this instead of meditating on my own?

 Have you already made that a goal, and haven’t stuck to it?
 It’s ok, you’re human.
 Me too.
 So that’s one primary reason - to have each other to hold accountable and stick to the practice.